 Goals of the Committee:

-- Promote bicycle safety and education
+- Promote bicycle and pedestrian safety and education

 - Increase recreational opportunities